4P-project/.github/profile/README.md

 Due to its unique smart-contract implementation, the FOUR tokens solve three main technical challenges.

 - As an ERC-20 interface, the FOUR tokens can be used with any Ethereum native blockchain wallet, furthermore, the ERC-20 standard allows FOUR to integrate with most EVM compatible Layer1/2's or Side Chains enabling various dApp RTA (i.e. right-to-access) models.
-- An embedded TTS interface (i.e. token teleportation service), enables wallet accounts to use ERC-20 FOUR tokens natively as a GAS on EVM compatible Layer 1/2's or Side Chains.
-- An MTO option (i.e. multiple-transfer option), acts as a settlement service that conserves blockchain network transactions and bundles signed multiple transactions together and settles them on the blockchain as one transaction.
+- An MTO option (i.e. multiple-transfer option), acts as a settlement service that conserves blockchain network transactions and bundles signed multiple transactions together, and settles them on the blockchain as one transaction.
+Ideal for multiple token transfers such as airdrops.

 ## Distribution 🌈